Our Favorite Online Sportsbooks

 Possibility of Not Getting Paid

-Far and away the biggest problem of betting with a local is the prospect of not getting paid.
-We’re sure there are thousands of locals across the country that have paid players for decades without issue.
+Far and away, the biggest problem of betting with a local is the prospect of not getting paid.
+We’re sure there are thousands of locals across the country who have paid players for decades without issue.

 It’s likely many of you reading this have a bookie with the criteria I mentioned above.
 Unfortunately, there’s not a directory to look these guys up.